 2500 BCSARA Responders to Benefit as D4H is Deployed as Provincial Wide Data Management System

-Every year BCSARA and agencies that support SAR struggled to plan and fund training.
-This is mainly due to the fact that there was no reliable data available on a provincial basis to establish the current level of training or to forecast what is actually required to address call volume and incident type.
+Prior to implementing D4H, BCSARA struggled to plan and fund training.
+This was mainly due to the fact that there was no reliable provincial data available to establish the current level of training or to forecast what was actually required to address call volume and incident types.

 Completion of an operational needs analysis established that a common records management system for certification and use of longer-term training calendars was needed.
-D4H Technologies was asked to put a solution in place to ease the centralized administrative burden of the organization as a whole and to help each of the independent SAR Teams manage their personnel, equipment and incident reporting records.
-They wanted to connect multiple teams together to report upwards to BCSARA and create large datasets to understand their resources, capabilities, personnel, and equipment available within their organization.
-BCSARA had a clear goal to develop and implement a provincial database that facilitates the following:
+D4H was tasked with putting a solution in place to ease the centralized administrative burden of the organization as a whole and to help each of the 80 independent SAR teams manage their personnel, equipment and incident reporting records.

 - Document operational history in order to identify and project trends in incident response.

 - Use incident response history to identify and determine training requirements.

 - Document and track the training of all volunteers.

 - Document and track equipment life-cycle asset management, including depreciation of major capital items.

 - Document subject behavior profiles in an ISRID-compatible (International Search and Rescue Information Database) format in order to contribute to the NSS (National Search and rescue Secretariat) KMS (Knowledge Management System).

 - Submission of task reports in an electronic format.